MattCCC/fetchff/README.md

 This approach ensures that the `fetchff` plugin can handle a variety of response formats, providing a flexible and reliable method for processing data from API requests.

+> ⚠️ **When using in Node.js:**
+> In Node.js, using FormData, Blob, or ReadableStream may require additional polyfills or will not work unless your fetch polyfill supports them.

 ### `onResponse` Interceptor

 You can use the `onResponse` interceptor to customize how the response is handled before it reaches your application.
 This interceptor gives you access to the raw `Response` object, allowing you to transform the data or modify the response behavior based on your needs.